skyformat99/lora_device_lib/readme.md

     - requires read access to a free-running counter incrementing at a rate in the range of 1KHz to 1MHz
     - requires a psuedorandom number generator (e.g. rand())
     - requires access to the radio
-        - for SX1272/6 this is via SPI and GPIO
 - Supported regions (run-time option)
     - EU_868_870
     - EU_433